 There’s never a good time to see rust, but it’s even more alarming when it is found in vital automotive components, such as the cooling system.
 If you see rust in coolant during regular maintenance or when topping off the fluids, you will need to take immediate action.

-In this guide, we discuss what’s so bad about having rust in the coolant and we look at the top four causes.
-We also show you what to do about it and how to prevent it.
-At the end of our article, you gain the answers you’ve been looking for, keeping you more informed.
+In this guide, I discuss what’s so bad about having rust in the coolant, and I look at the top four causes.
+I also show you what to do about it and how to prevent it.
+You’ll have all of the answers you’ve been looking for by the end of this article, keeping you more informed.

 Is It Bad To Have Rust In The Coolant?